One market that Lexus really ought to have cracked by now – with something like the Lexus IS – is the European compact executive saloon segment.

 Yet in nearly a quarter of a century of existence, Lexus has failed to make anything other than a mild dent in exec buyer consciousness.
 The IS has been on sale in the UK since 1999 but is probably better known as Alan Partridge’s former ride than it is for its brief popularity peak in 2007.

 The follow-up, launched in 2005, added better looks and the diesel engine that the line-up sorely needed to compete.
-This generation also spawned the V8-engined IS-F, with over 400bhp and, in a world first, an eight-speed automatic gearbox.
+This generation also spawned the V8-engined IS-F, with more than 400bhp and, in a world first, an eight-speed automatic gearbox.

 This, the third generation, must overcome two significant hurdles to do any better.
 First, it must be counted as a true rival to the Audi A4, Mercedes-Benz C-class and, of course, the BMW 3-series – arguably the finest all-round prospect currently on sale.
 No previous IS has managed this.